nlposs/nlposs.github.io/2020/index.md

  - [Liling Tan](https://github.com/alvations), Rakuten Institute of Technology

-     Liling is a research scientist at Rakuten Institute of Technology working on Machine Translation and developing applications using language technologies.
+     Liling is a machine learning scientist at Amazon building machine translation and language technologies.
+Previously, he is a research scientist at Rakuten Institute of Technology and before that an early stage researcher at Saarland University.
 He has been actively involved in corpora creation/maintenance, Asian NLP and machine translation.
 He co-organized the [Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial 2014-16)](http://ttg.uni-saarland.de/vardial2016/).

 ## Programme Committee